 I love saving seeds for the next growing season.
 There’s something to be said about doing things the way my grandmother and her mother and her mother’s mother used to do it.
 There’s a link to history & self-sufficiency that makes me feel good about seed saving.

 It’s really easy to dry and save seeds and if I do it every year I won’t have to buy seeds ever again.
 Needless to say, I highly encourage you to at least try seed keeping.
 Maybe start with something easy like sunflowers (you can make some really sweet diy sunflower gifts with them which will cover in a moment), pumpkins or tomatoes and work your way up from there.

 There’s really only one necessary supply needed….seed envelopes.
 It’s worth the investment to put your seeds in a dry secure place.
 I use the self-sealing Proterra Craft Paper Seed Envelopes which you can find on Amazon.
 They’re heavy duty and seem to be able to absorb small amounts of moisture.
 They look great decorated as a gift too (as I will demonstrate here shortly)!

 |How to Make Christmas Gift Seed Packets|

-Even if you’re not a gardener with dry seeds ready to go you can still give a beautiful DIY garden gift!
-Check out the wildflower seed mixture available year round (in large quantities) to fill your seed envelopes HERE!
+Even if you don’t have dry seeds ready to go you can still give a beautiful DIY garden gift!
+Check out the wildflower seed mixture available year round (in large quantities) to fill your seed envelopes HERE.
 Below I’ve linked to everything else you’ll need to create a beautiful DIY gift like you see above.
 You can click on any of the links below for easy shopping: